A Chattel Mortgage is a commercial finance product where the customer takes ownership of the vehicle (chattel) at the time of purchase.

 - Flexible contract terms ranging from 12 to 60 months (one to five years)

-- A residual value (balloon) can be applied to the contract enabling the monthly repayments to be tailored to a budget
+- A residual value (balloon) can be applied to the contract enabling the

 - Fixed interest rates